Neodrillia crassa

 Neodrillia crassa is a species of sea snail, a marine gastropod mollusk belonging to the family Drilliidae.

 Description

-The length of the shell varies between 7 mm and 21 mm.
+The shell is medium-sized, reaching up to 26.8 mm long.
+It is white with a golden-brown band and has a tall spire.
+The surface is dull and has raised lines and ridges.
+Some parts may be missing or eroded.
+The opening is white.

+Etymology

+The Neodrillia is named for the rough shell surface and appearance of examined specimens.
+From the Latin adjective crassus, feminine crassa, meaning coarse.

 Distribution

 This marine species occurs off Barbados, Dominica, Guadeloupe and the Netherlands Antilles.